Library Hours or Schedule

 Woods Cross High School Library

 Materials are selected for the Woods Cross High Library for the purposes of meeting the curriculum needs of the school and the individual reading needs of the students.
-All of the school’s stake holders (parents, students, teachers etc.) are encouraged to offer suggestions on materials they feel should be acquired by the library with the understanding that their requests will be evaluated by the Media Specialist before any acquisition will be made.
-All materials that are selected will meet the criteria that is established in the Davis School District Policy and Procedures under section 2.1.1.
-Additionally, other items taken into account when making selections include, but are not limited to the following:
+All of the school’s stake holders (parents, students, teachers etc.) are encouraged to offer suggestions on materials they feel should be acquired by the library with the understanding that their requests will be evaluated by the School Library Committee before any acquisition will be made.
+For more information on the selection policy go to Section 1 of 4I-202 School Library Media Centers.

-In an effort to maintain an attractive library with quality resources, the Woods Cross High School Media Center periodically evaluates its materials for the purpose of removing and or replacing any materials from the collection that do not meet its standards.
+In an effort to maintain an attractive library with quality resources, the Woods Cross High School Media Center under the direction of the School Library Committee periodically evaluates its materials for the purpose of removing and or replacing any materials from the collection that do not meet its standards.
 Materials are selected for weeding for the following reasons: outdated or inaccurate information, poor condition, encourages negative stereotypes or biases, is superseded by more current information, or it is not being used by teachers or students.
-Weeded materials will be processed as per District Guidelines.
+Weeded materials will be processed as per District Guidelines, which can be found in Section 2 in the 4I-202 School Library Media Centers.

 All donations must be made through the Davis Education Foundation (Foundation).
 In donating through the Foundation, the donor may identify the specific school or schools the donor wishes to receive the book(s) materials.